Next to Normal: Act II

 Diana asks Dan why he stays with her despite everything her illness has put him through.
 He reminds her of the vows he took when they married and promises he is committed to her no matter what.
 Henry, waiting to take Natalie to the dance, pledges the same to her ("Why Stay?/A Promise") and she agrees to go with him.
 The vision of Diana's son reappears ("I'm Alive (Reprise)") and threatens Diana, telling her the doctors lied to her.

-Diana visits Dr. Madden, frustrated that years of treatments haven't helped her and wondering if her grief over her son's death can even be treated ("The Break").
-Dr. Madden unsuccessfully pleads with her to continue treatment ("Make Up Your Mind/Catch Me I'm Falling (Reprise)") but she leaves.
-Diana and Natalie have a heart-to-heart, noting their similarities ("Maybe (Next to Normal)") Diana drives Natalie to the dance, where she frets to Henry that she will struggle with her mental health the same way as her mother.
+Natalie takes Diana to visit Dr. Madden, telling Henry that she will meet him at the dance later.
+Diana expresses her frustrations to Dr. Madden that years of treatments haven't helped her and wonders if her grief over her son's death can even be treated ("The Break").
+Dr. Madden unsuccessfully pleads with her to continue treatment ("Make Up Your Mind/Catch Me I'm Falling (Reprise)") but she leaves, deciding not to undergo more ECT.
+Diana and Natalie have a heart-to-heart, noting their similarities ("Maybe (Next to Normal)").
+Diana drives Natalie to the dance, where she frets to Henry that she will struggle with her mental health the same way as her mother.
 Henry promises he will stand by her regardless of what happens in the future ("Hey #3/Perfect for You (Reprise)").

 Diana returns home and tells Dan though she loves him, she is leaving, as they each need to grieve their son on their own ("So Anyway").
 After she leaves, a devastated Dan finally acknowledges the vision of his late son, and they embrace.
 For the first and only time in the show, Dan and Diana's son is called by his name: Gabe ("I Am the One (Reprise)").

 Natalie returns home from the dance to find her mother gone and her father sitting in the dark.
 She turns on a lamp, telling Dan, "We need some light."
 Natalie continues her relationship with Henry, while Diana temporarily moves in with her parents.
 Dr. Madden recommends another psychiatrist to Dan, so he can begin his own journey of grieving Gabe's death.
 The cast, including Gabe, acknowledge the difficulty of moving forward but hopeful that they will adjust to the changes in their lives ("Light").